 This half whole wheat and half white bread is every bit as delicious as its all white counterpart, and with a food processor, these loaves come together with little fuss.
 When the dough’s on its first proofing, go ahead start up a batch of soup.
 By the time the soup’s been prepared and done simmering, the bread is almost ready!

 Although you can sub all white for wheat, don’t go all whole wheat.
-All wheat bread is a finicky beast, and needs much more tweaking for a good loaf.
+All wheat bread is a finicky beast, and needs an entirely different recipe with a different technique.
+Check out my whole wheat and oat bread if you want a loaf with more fiber.

 ingredients